Research

 1. How might provenance be applied to assist data scientists?
 (SIGMOD’19 demo, VLDB’20)

-3. What are the challenges and practices for the reuse of machine learning models?
-(ESEC/FSE-IVR’22, ICSE’23, MSR-Dataset’23, JVA’23)
+2. What are the challenges and practices for the reuse of machine learning models?
+(ESEC/FSE-IVR’22, ICSE’23, JVA’23, ESEM’24, arXiv’24)

 This research is supported financially by Google, Cisco, and NSF OAC-2107230.

-Software engineering in cyber-physical systems (IoT)
+Software Engineering in Cyber-Physical Systems (IoT)

 Software influences the physical world one way or another.
 Unlike traditional business software, in which physical-world effects are mediated by humans, Internet of Things (IoT) systems allow software to directly interact with the physical world through interconnected devices.